cmulberry25/Cosmic-Invaders/README.md

 - **The experience is powered by Unity Asset Manager, Version Control, Pipeline Automation, Asset Transformer with 3D Data Streaming, and Cloud Content Delivery to govern, optimize, package, and distribute real-time 3D ready content on-demand.**

----
-## Objective
-- Deliver a functional multiplayer AR combat demo on ThinkReality A3 within 3–4 days.

 ## User Experience
 - Players join the same AR session, see a shared battlefield, fight synchronized enemy waves using basic offensive and defensive actions, and receive a final match result.